 Furthermore, the CMS registry will provide you with the necessary information needed when selecting an appropriate vendor for your practice.
 Therefore, you can find detailed information about each vendor under the following headings: Contact Information, Cost, Reporting Options (individual or group, Services Offered, Performance Categories, Quality Measures Supported, and eCQMs Supported.

 To decide which professional medical billing company suits their practice best is one of the most important decisions a provider will make.
 The financial outcome of your practice heavily relies on the efficiency and accuracy of the medical billing vendor you select.
 Whether you practice individually or in a group,

 CMS qualified registries are a collection of vendors that are certified to report on quality measures and data for the Quality Payment Program / MIPS.
-CMS registry vendors have all necessary tools, knowledge and software up their sleeves.
-This is important to submit data on the behalf of providers directly to CMS.
+CMS registry vendors have all the necessary tools, knowledge, and software up their sleeves.
+This is important to submit data on behalf of providers directly to CMS.